MFTabriz/slabcc/manual.rst

 ===============================
 slabcc writes its calculated energy correction values to the standard output as well as the output file.
 All reported energy values are in eV.

-Depending on the verbosity level of your choice, you may get additional reports from each part of calculation in the standard output and/or extra output files.
+Depending on the verbosity level of your choice, you may get additional reports from each part of the calculation in the standard output and/or extra output files.

 Output files